GaryHostt/beginner_ERP_OIC/README.md

 One of OIC's best features are its Oracle SaaS adapters.
 They enable your integrations to listen for events from Fusion ERP after configuring the steps below, just once.
 After that, you can create event based integrations straight from the canvas without further configuration.
 Please follow Parts 1 & 2 to configure your ERP instance with your OIC instance.

+### Configuration

 [Part 1](https://blogs.oracle.com/imc/subscribe-to-business-events-in-fusion-based-saas-applications-from-oracle-integration-cloud-oic-part-1-prerequisites)

 [Part 2](https://www.ateam-oracle.com/using-business-events-with-integration-cloud-part-2)

 [Supplemental to Part 1 & 2](https://www.techsupper.com/2020/03/subscribe-oracle-erp-business-events-in-oracle-integration.html)

+### Examples

-The examples below are from workshops that will show you how to build an event based integration after you complete the pre-reqs above.
+These are orkshops that will show you how to build an event based integration after you complete the pre-reqs above.

 [Event based integration, example 1](https://github.com/GaryHostt/OIC_SaaS_integration/blob/master/Lab200.md)

 [Event based integration, example 2](https://antonyjr.github.io/Hands-On-Labs/ERP-Integration-Patterns/html/erp-cloud-events-simple.html)

 [Event based integration, example 3](https://github.com/GaryHostt/Fusion_PurchaseOrder_Integration/blob/master/README.md)

+### Troubleshooting

 You can see the events available to be captured by OIC by calling the REST API of your Fusion instance, using a GET at this endpoint:
 ```